metio/terraform-provider-migadu/docs/data-sources/rewrites.md

 page_title: "migadu_rewrites Data Source - terraform-provider-migadu"
 subcategory: ""
 description: |-
-  Gets all rewrite rules of a domain.
+  Get information about a all rewrite rules of a domain.
 ---

 # migadu_rewrites (Data Source)

-Gets all rewrite rules of a domain.
+Get information about a all rewrite rules of a domain.

 ## Example Usage